rad55RUS/SimplePad/README.md

 ﻿# SimplePad 2.0 WIP
 <p>This is mine text editor project.
 I developed first version of it in my third semester at the university</p>
 <p>I use it instead of windows notepad and it was very helpful for my Factorio modpack development that I've been playing for 200+ hours with my friend</p>
-<p>But code of the first version is complete crap cuz I wasn't experienced enough, so here we are - the second version which is port of it to Avalonia MVVM.
-WIP for now.</p>
+<p>But code of the first version is complete crap cuz I wasn't experienced enough, so here we are - the second version which is port of it to Avalonia MVVM</p>
+<p>WIP for now</p>

 ## Used frameworks and components
 * **Microsoft.NET** — [MIT License](https://github.com/microsoft/dotnet/blob/main/LICENSE) Copyright (c) 2019 Microsoft